0ArchLinux0/CubeSolver/README.md

 # CubeSolver
-Help you to Learn Solving Rubix Cube easily
+Help you to Learn to solve Rubix Cube easily